Na Muang Waterfall Koh Samui – Family Guide & Tips 2026

 How long is the hike to Na Muang Waterfall?

-Na Muang 1 is an easy 5-minute walk from the parking lot.
-It’s stroller-friendly until the last rocky section.
-Na Muang 2 takes around 30 minutes with a steep jungle trail.
-I wouldn’t recommend this one for kids under 7 years.
+Na Muang 1 is a 5-minute walk from the parking lot on a mostly paved path.
+It’s stroller-friendly until the last rocky section near the base of the falls.
+Na Muang 2 takes around 30 to 40 minutes one way on a steep jungle trail.
+It’s not stroller-friendly, and I’d recommend it only for kids aged 7 and up.

 Is Na Muang Waterfall free?